kennethanderson04/Water_Quality_Prediction_AICTE/README.md

 In this project, we:

-Collected and preprocessed real-world water quality datasets
+- Collected and preprocessed real-world water quality datasets

-Used supervised machine learning for multi-target regression
+- Used supervised machine learning for multi-target regression

-Built a pipeline using MultiOutputRegressor with RandomForestRegressor
+- Built a pipeline using MultiOutputRegressor with RandomForestRegressor

-Evaluated the model using appropriate regression metrics
+- Evaluated the model using appropriate regression metrics

 ## Technologies Used

-Python 3.12
+- Python 3.12

-Pandas, NumPy – Data handling
+- Pandas, NumPy – Data handling

-Scikit-learn – Machine learning model and evaluation
+- Scikit-learn – Machine learning model and evaluation

-Matplotlib, Seaborn – Data visualization
+- Matplotlib, Seaborn – Data visualization

-Jupyter Notebook – Interactive experimentation
+- Jupyter Notebook – Interactive experimentation

 ## Predicted Water Quality Parameters

 The model predicts multiple water quality parameters such as:

-NH4,
+- NH4
-BOD5 (BSK5),Colloids,
+- BOD5 (BSK5)
+- Colloids
-O2, NO3, NO2, SO4, PO4 and
+- O2, NO3, NO2, SO4, PO4 and
-Cl
+- Cl